Franciszek Ząbecki: Life

 Franciszek Ząbecki was born in Łyszkowice to Rozalia and Franciszek Ząbecki, as one of their four children.
 After graduation, he worked for the railway between 29 September 1925 and 15 October 1929 in Bednary near Łowicz, first as an apprentice and then as the radiotelegraph operator.
 Ząbecki was drafted to serve at Zegrze Fortress from 15 October 1929 until 1 September 1931.
 Soon later, he relocated to Sokołów Podlaski, where his older brother Grzegorz worked at a sugar refinery.
 Franciszek found employment as a tax collector and got to know the locals.

 On 4 September 1939, during the German invasion of Poland he reported to the Communication Battalion of the Polish Army in Zegrze as the reserve platoon-leader (plutonowy).
 Two weeks later, on the first day of the parallel Soviet invasion of Poland from the east, he was arrested in the village of Kołodno near Zbaraż and shipped to a Soviet POW camp.
 After two months, on 13 November 1939 Ząbecki was transferred to German jurisdiction in accordance with the Nazi-Soviet pact.
 He was sent to Parchim in Germany where he worked as a slave laborer on a farm in Klinken.
 He was released on 29 March 1941 for medical reasons and returned to Sokołów.
 Being a railwayman from before the invasion, he was put to work at the nearby Treblinka station on 22 May 1941.
 There he secretly joined the resistance under the nom-de-guerre "Dawny" (the old-timer in Polish) and was asked by the Armia Krajowa (AK) to keep a watch on the German rail transports passing through the station.
 This intelligence became crucial following the German attack on Russian positions in occupied eastern Poland.
 Soon afterwards, Ząbecki was given the task of spying on the secretive Treblinka extermination camp for the AK.
 He kept cryptic notes with daily records of the extermination transports and also took the clandestine photograph of the burning Treblinka-II perimeter during the prisoner uprising.

-Ząbecki was present at Treblinka for the first Holocaust train arrival from the Polish capital during the Grossaktion Warsaw, commencing the final destruction of at least 254,000 Jews from the Warsaw Ghetto.
-He was one of only a few non-German witnesses of all Jewish transports thereafter, until the liquidation of the Treblinka death camp, with the last Jewish forced laborers sent to die at the Sobibor extermination camp in five covered wagons on 20 October 1943.
+Ząbecki was present at Treblinka for the first Holocaust train arrival from the German-occupied capital of Poland during the Grossaktion Warsaw, commencing the final destruction of at least 254,000 Jews from the Warsaw Ghetto.
+He was one of only a few non-German witnesses of all Jewish transports thereafter, until the liquidation of the Treblinka death camp, with the last Jewish forced laborers sent to be murdered at the Sobibor extermination camp in five covered wagons on 20 October 1943.